cunnie/docs/hetzner-freebsd.md

 nono.com	nameserver = ns-aws.nono.com.
 nono.com	nameserver = ns-he.nono.com.
 ```
+Notice *ns-he.nono.com* in the output; we have successfully configured a secondary nameserver and now feel the warm glow of accomplishment of a job well done.

 ----
+<a name="var_named"><sup>[1]</sup></a> Until the early 2000's /etc/namedb was *not* a symbolic link to /var/named/etc/namedb but a normal directory.
+With the advent of security concerns and at least one BIND exploit (of which this author was a victim), the FreeBSD security team decided to add an additional layer of security by running the BIND daemon in a chroot environment; however, given that the BIND daemon would, on occasion, write to disk in its chrooted environment, a better home would be the /var filesystem.
+To make the transition easier for systems administrators who were habituated to configuring BIND in /etc/namedb, a symbolic link was created.

-<a name="recursion"><sup>[1]</sup></a>  DNS nameservers that allow recursive queries can be used for malicious purposes.
+<a name="recursion"><sup>[2]</sup></a>  DNS nameservers that allow recursive queries can be used for malicious purposes.
 In fact, Godaddy reserves the right to [suspend your account](http://support.godaddy.com/help/article/1184/what-risks-are-associated-with-recursive-dns-queries) if you configure a recursive nameserver.

 A recursive query is one that asks the nameserver to resolve a record for a domain for which the nameserver is not authoritative; for example, shay.nono.com is authoritative only for the nono.com domain (not quite true, it's authoritative for other domains as well (e.g. 127.in-addr.arpa) but let's not get lost in the details), so a query directed to it for home.nono.com's A (address) record would be an *iterative*, not *recursive*, query, and would be allowed; however, a query for google.com's A record would be a *recursive* query (it's not within the nono.com domain), and would not be honored by shay.nono.com's nameserver.

-<a name="axfr"><sup>[2]</sup></a> Note that unlike other DNS queries, AXFR requests take place over TCP connections, not UDP.
+<a name="axfr"><sup>[3]</sup></a> Note that unlike other DNS queries, AXFR requests take place over TCP connections, not UDP.
 In other words, you must make sure that your firewall on your primary nameserver allows inbound TCP connections on port 53 from your secondary nameservers in order for the zone transfer to succeed.

 Daniel J. Bernstein has written an [excellent piece](http://cr.yp.to/djbdns/axfr-notes.html) on how AXFR works.
 He is the author of a popular nameserver daemon (djb-dns).
+Daniel J. Bernstein was called the [the greatest programmer in the history of the world](http://www.aaronsw.com/weblog/djb) by [Aaron Swartz](http://en.wikipedia.org/wiki/Aaron_Swartz), who was no mean programmer himself, having helped develop the format of RSS (web feed), the Creative Commons organization, and Reddit.
+Aaron unfortunately took his own life in January 2013.